jessepav/libgdx-wiki-old/Cursor-visibility-&-catching.md

 Gdx.input.setCursorPosition(x, y);
 ```

-Note that catching the cursor only works reliably in the Lwjgl back-end.
-The Jogl backend uses the AWT/Swing Robot class which has a few quirks.
+Note that catching the cursor only works reliably in the LWJGL/LWJGL3 back-ends.

 Cursor catching and positioning is only available on the desktop.